rubienr-kbd/parametric-model/README.md

     python src/main.py --export

     # to render in cadquery editor  (usually takes seconds to render)
+    cd ./src
     cq-editor
-    # then load src/main.py from disk, do notstart with: cq-editor src/main.py
+    # then load main.py from disk, do notstart with cli args: cq-editor src/main.py

     # to start a dry run: will compute everything but not export anythong
     python src/main.py